The Well

 I'll then shift over to this dungeon where the other group are kept.
 This is where I wanted just a bit more.
 I don't understand why Arruda acts the way he does.
 I'm guessing he's just a mindless zombie-like henchman, but I needed just something more there.
 Dorka is also creepy looking and there is a bit of backstory that would help this as well.
 I do like revealing these characters and what is in the well through the painting.
 There is a classic idea that is incorporated in that I won't spoil.
 The ritual and eventually that there's a cult here piqued my interest.

 Let me then shift over to the acting.
 LaVera was solid here.
-The two films with her in it that I've seen have impressed me so far.
+The three films with her in it that I've seen have impressed me so far.
 She has a good look about herself and I believe that she would be this art restorer.
 There's a strength that she conveys as it goes on while also seeming timid upon arriving that adds something.
 Gerini is good as this baroness.
 She gives off that arrogance with her title.
 She also seems to love her daughter while also having enough annoyance with things that she does.
 Zampaglione was good as that daughter.
 King, Renzi, Yassine Fadel, Zaudtke, Calvani and Oviawe were all solid.
 Gaydos has such a creepy look which is great.
 I also loved the cameo by Radice.
 There wasn't a bad performance here.

 All that is left then is filmmaking.
 I'd say that the cinematography was good along with the framing.
 They capture the feel of the isolated village.
 Something else is that this is set in 93, which takes away the use of technology.
 There is also a specific reason for that year that worked.
 The best part though are the effects.
 They went practical and they look real.
 It goes brutal with things that happened.
 I loved the gore.
 Then going along with that, I thought the soundtrack fit was needed as did the sound design.

-My Rating: 7.5 out of 10
+My Rating: 7 out of 10